5cover/psdc/docs/Done.md

 currently Scope has a `Scope?
 ParentScope` field.
 This means it's up to the Parser to create the scope hierarchy.
 This is wrong.

-- solution 1 : remove Scope from nodes and build a scope tree in the semantic analyzer (will have to be traversed in semantic analyzer & code generator)
+- solution 1 : remove Scope from nodes and build a scope tree in the static analyzer (will have to be traversed in static analyzer & code generator)
-- **solution 2** : semantic analyzer will create the scopes
+- **solution 2** : static analyzer will create the scopes

 ## SourceTokens shouldn't contain the token that caused the error